samiemostafavi/wireless-pr3d/README.md

 For the lateny prediction task, an upstream project [pr3d](https://github.com/samiemostafavi/pr3d) is used.
 To reproduce the paper results, you need to download the datasets and use them for training or evaluation of the latency predictors which are implemented in [pr3d](https://github.com/samiemostafavi/pr3d).
 [Pr3d](https://github.com/samiemostafavi/pr3d) uses Python, Tensorflow, and Keras.

-The measured latencies datasets are stored on Kaggle: [wireless-pr3d](https://www.kaggle.com/datasets/samiemostafavi/wireless-pr3d).
+The measured latencies datasets are stored on Kaggle: [wireless-pr3d version 2](https://www.kaggle.com/datasets/samiemostafavi/wireless-pr3d/versions/2).

 ## Goal of the work